s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 We have already added a considerable number of usable genomes to a folder called `genomes.d` in the Nextflow installation folder.
 To see all genomes that are already available, type any pipeline that accepts a genome (e.g. `nf_rnaseq`) followed by `--list_genomes`.
 This will return a list of all usable genome (by convention we are trying to use the genome build as the name to be used in our pipelines.

 For more detailed information on all files and indexes that are included for each of the genomes, type `--list_genomes --verbose`.
+For further information also see [here](https://github.com/FelixKrueger/nextflow_pipelines#genomes)

+To add additional genomes just see a member of the bioinformatics team.

 #### Arguments may be swallowed!